Sustainability assessment using multimodal AI agents: Introduction

-Third, we develop a data-driven method to estimate unknown emission factors to improve conventional LCIA calculations.
-Our agentic system can infer emission factors of inventory entries outside of LCA databases using analogous components with known emissions.
-In a human benchmarking study where domain experts selected the closest database match, our approach improves MAPE by 120.26\% (23.61\% vs 143.87\%).
-We further demonstrate the inference-time scaling of AI agents and data scaling in life cycle modeling, and conclude with a discussion of the implications of the proposed approach for future LCA workflows.
+Second, we show that by representing products through high-level features and domain-specific knowledge (such as technology node, memory capacity), EI estimation can be transformed into a learnable prediction problem.
+This enables direct estimation by mapping an input query to a weighted combination of products with similar attributes and known emissions, bypassing the need for constructing a fine-grained component-level inventory.
+This approach achieves a mean average percentage error (MAPE) of 12.28\% for desktop computers, displays, and laptops.
+Applying the same principle, our agentic system can infer emission factors for inventory entries not covered by existing LCA databases.
+In a human benchmarking study, in which domain experts selected the closest database match with assistance from search engines and LLMs, our approach improves MAPE from 143.87\% to 23.61\%.
+Finally, we analyse the inference-time scaling of the agentic system and data scaling in life-cycle modelling, and discuss the implications of the proposed approach for future sustainability workflows.